Learn with faculty members who represent a wide variety of research interests and professional and academic backgrounds.

 Research areas include the effects of routine exposure to health information in the media; cancer communication; and communication inequalities and health disparities.

-MA, communication, Western Michigan University and PhD, communication, Purdue University
+MA, communication, Western Michigan University; PhD, communication, Purdue University

 Area of research is corporate communication with a focus on corporate social responsibility messaging and its effects on reputation, branding, legitimacy, and employee recruitment/retention.